 I really wanted to include them in the offer list and asked him about the producers.
 He pointed to a man who looked like a university student hanging out in the courtyard and said, “That’s him.”
 That was Fernando.

 He was wearing a hoodie and jeans and even looked innocent when he smiled, but he was the producer who won first place at the President’s Cup last year.
-(He also won first place at the President’s Cup held in February 2021 and sold his coffee for about 37,000 yen/kg.)
+(He also won first place at the President’s Cup held in February 2021 and sold his coffee for about 350 US dollars/kg.)
 He was there by chance and Juan stopped him saying, “I have a customer coming from Japan.”
 This is the precise reason it’s worth visiting coffee origins because we have such encounters.

 After a cupping session with Juan, I talked to Fernando who was sitting in the courtyard.